CalDymos/vscode-pb-lang-suite/packages/pb-lang-support/README.md

 ### Development Version

 1. Clone this repository
-2. Run `npm install` to install dependencies
+2. Run `npm ci` to install dependencies
 3. Run `npm run compile` to compile TypeScript
 4. Press F5 in VSCode to start debugging